leogiraldimg/leogiraldimg/README.md

 - 🇧🇷 from São Paulo, Brazil
 - 📈 I'm currently working for one of the main financial market infrastructure companies in the world, [B3](https://www.b3.com.br/pt_br/)
-- 📚 I'm currently reinforcing my knowledge about ReactJS and NodeJS
+- 📚 I'm currently reinforcing my knowledge about NodeJS, TypeScript and Microservices Architecture
 - 🎓 bachelor in Information Systems at [EACH - USP](http://www.each.usp.br/)

 ### languages and tools I love to work on